hashgraph/hedera-mirror-node/docs/design/parser.md

    that indeed turns out to be the case, then I see at least two possibilities: - Use manual connection(s) to COPY to t_transactions, t_cryptotransferlists, topic_message, other write heavy tables.
    And use Spring Repositories for other tables.
 However, that raises the question of consistency of data across multiple transactions (since there are multiple connections). - Use COPY and PreparedStatement over single connection
-1. How to do entity updates using Spring data?

 ## Tasks (in suggested order):